The Prospect Walk

 Continue until you reach the large beech tree and topograph.
 Here you will find one of the most spectacular views at Dyrham Park.
 Follow the directions on the topograph to see where your eyeline takes you; on clear days, you may be able to see as far as the Welsh Black Mountains.
 After taking in the view, follow the path to your left towards Old Lodge.

 After walking for 300 metres, you will come to a collection of Victorian farm buildings known as Old Lodge.
 You could take a break to visit the picnic area, or you can continue onwards with your walk.
 You can either walk with Old Lodge to your left, to see glimpses of Neptune Hill and the house through the trees, or you can walk through the trees to the right of Old Lodge.

 You will soon come to a dip between the two hills, turn right and follow the slope downwards.
 Keeping the fenced area to your left, walk across the parkland until you reach the bottom of Neptune Hill.

 At the foot of Neptune Hill, take a moment to look upwards at the striking profile of Neptune against the sky.
 Then, turning towards the house, make your way across the flat parkland towards the house.

 By now you'll have reached the East Front, and will be able to see Dyrham in all its baroque splendour.
-From here, you can walk through the gate to the right of the cattle grid to see the outside of the house (currently closed) and the West Garden, or visit the tea garden kiosk for a well deserved cup of tea and a slice of cake.
+From here, you can walk through the gate to the right of the cattle grid to see the house and the West Garden, or visit the tea garden kiosk for a well deserved cup of tea and a slice of cake.

 East Front, Dyrham Park

 Following this trail on mobile or tablet?
 Share your experience.